aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-manipulation/custom-pdf-conversion-options-for-presentations/_index.md

 ### 2. Are there any licensing options available?

-Yes, you can explore licensing options on the [official Aspose website](https://purchase.aspose.com/buy).
+Yes, you can explore licensing options on the [Aspose website](https://purchase.aspose.com/buy).

 ### 3. Is there a free trial available?